alex-lt-kong/the-nitty-gritty/c-cpp/common/03_disassembly/README.md

     registers and then restore them at the end of the call because they have the guarantee to the caller of containing the same values after the function returns.
-The usual way to save the callee-saved registers is to push them onto the stack.
+The usual way to save the callee-saved registers is to push them onto the call stack.

 ## Making sense of some common operations